 The Welcome screen

 Lets you open a recent document or create a new document.
-From the Welcome screen, you can also learn more about Dreamweaver by taking a product tour or a tutorial.
+From the Welcome screen, you can also learn more about Dreamweaver by taking a product tour or accessing learn and help content.

 The Application bar

-Across the top of the application window contains a workspace switcher, menus (Windows only), and other application controls.
+Is across the top of the application window and contains a workspace switcher, menus (Windows only), and other application controls.